 Ireena Vittal has spent 30 years helping both multinationals and start-ups grow their businesses, especially in emerging economies.
 Today, she is one of India’s top advisers on innovation and growth, serving on the boards of some of the country’s largest institutions and assisting governments on issues related to urbanization and agriculture.
 As part of an ongoing series of interviews with leading innovators, this episode of the Inside the Strategy Room podcast features Vittal and Erik Roth, who leads McKinsey’s innovation work globally, discussing what it really takes to grow profitably in developing countries.
-This is an edited transcript of the podcast.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Podcasts.

 Erik Roth: Ireena, tell us first a little about your background.